At Sole IT Solutions in Fresno

 Tracert identifies every stop along the way, showing how many routers are involved in redirecting the information.
 This detailed insight allows users to pinpoint where potential network issues or delays might be occurring, helping troubleshoot connectivity problems effectively.

 Furthermore, Tracert provides invaluable information for network administrators seeking to optimize routing paths and improve performance.
 By analyzing the series of hops taken by data packets in real time, administrators can assess latency issues, identify bottlenecks in the network infrastructure, and make informed decisions to enhance speed and reliability.
-Overall, understanding what a Tracert does enables users to gain deeper knowledge about their network environment and empowers them to resolve connectivity issues efficiently.

 Why Would a Network Administrator Use the Tracert Utility?